-The Company is led by a management team with extensive experience in the medical device market:
+The Company’s management team has extensive experience in the medical device sector:

-Richard A. Gibson, President and Chief Executive Officer.
-Rick has served since 1996.
-Prior to Artegraft, he was the founder and chairman of ENtech, Inc. a manufacturer of enteral delivery devices used in the nutritional support of hospitalized patients, acquired by Teleflex.
-Rick also held sales, marketing, and business development positions with three medical device manufacturers from 1972 through 1986.
+Richard Gibson, President and CEO.
+Rick has served in this capacity since 1996.
+Prior to Artegraft, he was the founder and chairman of a manufacturer of enteral delivery devices used for nutritional support, and held sales, marketing and business development positions with three other medical device manufacturers.

-Norris J. Horn, Chief Financial Officer.
-Norris joined the company in 2005 and serves as Chief Financial Officer.
-He has over 45 years of experience in all financial aspects of the healthcare field including consumer, pharma and medical devices.
+Norris Horn, Senior VP & Chief Financial Officer.
+Norris has 45 years of experience in all financial aspects of the healthcare field including consumer, pharma and medical devices.

 Warren Kirschbaum, VP of Sales.
-Warren has been with Artegraft since 2011.
-He has significant medical device sales and marketing experience and is responsible for the company’s sales and marketing functions.
+Warren has been working in medical devices for over 40 years, and is responsible for the company’s sales and marketing functions.